Skip to contents

 #> intersect, setdiff, setequal, union

-Time to roll up our sleeves and dive into the good stuff! 💪 Let’s work with a real-world dataset that will showcase what glymotif can do when it teams up with actual experimental data.
-We will use real_experiment from the glyexp package, an serum N-glycoproteomics study with 12 samples.
-Firstly, let’s use glyclean::auto_clean() to preprocess the data.
+Let’s work with a real-world dataset that shows how glymotif can be used with experimental data.
+We will use real_experiment from the glyexp package, a serum N-glycoproteomics study with 12 samples.
+First, let’s use glyclean::auto_clean() to preprocess the data.

 library(glyclean)